Justinian I: Results

 The Byzantine Empire at its greatest extent since the fall of the Western Roman Empire, under Justinian I in 565 AD.
 Emperor Justinian reconquered many former territories of the Western Roman Empire, including Italia, Dalmatia, Africa, and southern Hispania.

 Justinian's ambition for re-conquest was only partly realized, with the only lasting and sustainable conquest being Africa.
 In the West, the early military successes of the 530s were followed by years of stagnation.
 The dragging war with the Goths was a disaster for Italy, even though its long-lasting effects may have been less severe than is sometimes thought.
-The heavy taxes that the administration imposed upon Italian population were deeply resented.
+The heavy taxes that the administration imposed upon the Italian population were deeply resented.

 The final victory in Italy and the conquest of Africa and the coast of southern Hispania significantly enlarged the area of Byzantine influence and eliminated all naval threats to the empire, which in 555 reached its territorial zenith.
 Despite losing much of Italy soon after Justinian's death, the empire retained several important cities, including Rome, Naples, and Ravenna, leaving the Lombards as a regional threat.
 The newly founded province of Spania kept the Visigoths as a threat to Hispania alone and not to the western Mediterranean and Africa.

 Events of the later years of his reign showed that Constantinople itself was not safe from barbarian incursions from the north, and even the relatively benevolent historian Menander Protector felt the need to attribute the Emperor's failure to protect the capital to the weakness of his body in his old age.
 Some historians view that in his efforts to renew the Roman Empire, Justinian dangerously stretched its resources while failing to take into account the changed realities of 6th-century Europe.

+With regard to the long term consequences of Justinian's conquests, the provinces of Italy, North Africa and Spain were some of the wealthiest provinces of the Roman Empire, and thus it would not be unreasonable to assume that those provinces would make a substantial contribution to the empire's coffers given that these provinces were highly taxable.
+Peter Sarris suggests that Justinian's efforts were hampered by the plague and as a result it made reconquering the West harder and costlier.
+According to some historians, despite the scale of destruction caused by the conquests, North Africa and Southern Italy generally paid for themselves and yielded substantial profit for the empire.
+The conquests in the West also expanded Byzantine influence over the papacy and added a source of Germanic warriors for recruitment in the army.